alahiff/spark-on-mesos-using-docker/README.md

 # Spark on Mesos
-Example running Spark on Mesos using Docker containers
+Example running Spark on Mesos in cluster mode using Docker containers.

 Run the Mesos cluster dispatcher:
 ```